instantlinux/docker-tools/images/mariadb-galera/README.md

 simple "docker stack deploy ; docker stack rm ; docker stack deploy" repeated test cycle.
-This is an attempt to address that problem, using a minimal distro (tried Alpine Linux, wound up having to use debian jessie-slim), with MariaDB (I like it better than MySQL / Percona solutions, after a few years of running MariaDB and a decade+ of running MySQL).
+This is an attempt to address that problem, using a minimal distro (tried Alpine Linux, wound up having to use debian jessie-slim) with MariaDB (I like it better than MySQL / Percona solutions, after a few years of running MariaDB and a decade+ of running MySQL).